 Being planted against the fence instead of out in the open would have cut some of the air circulation.
 But when they became immersed in shade almost all of the time, plus undoubtedly had to start competing against those spreading tree roots for nutrients, we noticed a drastic change in their appearance.

 My mother's pretty photinia hedge all of a sudden became not so attractive.

-A fungus called Entomosporium began attacking the leaves and dark red spots and even grayish looking spots began covering the leaves and then they started falling to the ground leaving bare looking branches.
+A fungus called Entomosporium began attacking the leaves, and dark red spots and even grayish looking spots began covering the leaves.
+Then they started falling to the ground, leaving bare-looking branches.

 Not exactly the fence cover that we were seeking!